Frege/frege-native-gen/README.md

 if the method is known to return a possible `null`.
 So this is just an utility so that we don't have to look at every Java method signatures and write down the corresponding Frege type signatures which is both time consuming and more error-prone.
+The tool supports generating Frege code for all the classes in an entire Java package and its sub packages recursively.
+It also figures out the dependencies from method signatures and generates import statements in the Frege modules.

 Here are some examples on how this works: